luron-tristan/zelpy/README.md

 we have a dictionary of our spells we give the player and a timer and the ability to switch between spells we call a function when the player triggers a magic spell

+### creating the enemies

+since player and enemies are similar, they should share the same methods => move and collisions

+1. we need data for the enemies
+2. we need to extract the move and collision methods from the player
+3. make these methods available to both the player and the enemies